moka-guys/dnanexus_multiqc/README.md

     * If a string input is passed to the app's 'coverage_level' parameter, that value is set as the config file coverage.
     * Otherwise, if the WES panel number (Pan493) is present in any of the input sample names, coverage is set to '20'.
     * If neither of these conditions are satisfied, the default coverage of '30' is used.
 4. MultiQC is called with the config file using docker.
+The docker image is stored on DNAnexus as an asset, which is bundled with the app build.
+The following commands were used to generate this asset in a cloud workstation:
+    * `docker pull ewels/multiqc@sha256:5d749b0caaefc70a1d1a07a22da03d22902b8a21c9ef6e383160291a3092295f`
+    * `dx-docker create-asset d9b834ed653b`
 5. The outputs are uploaded to DNAnexus.

 ## What are the limitations of this app